DavidAppleyard.com

 His punctilious manner was getting on her nerves.
 He was always so formal and correct.
 If only he would let down his hair for once!

-rain + reign + rein Bergen is a very wet city with more than 2000 mm of rain a year.
+rain + reign + rein Bergen in Norway is a very wet city with over 2,000 mm of rain a year.

 Queen Elizabeth II began her reign in 1953.

-Reins are straps for guiding horses or restraining young children near busy roads.
+Reins are straps for guiding horses or (esp. in Britain) restraining young children near busy roads.

 raise + raze (1) If you raise something you increase it or lift it up.